HomeNEWSCurrent AffairsDebt Distress Dominates UN Conference on Least Developed Countries in Qatar

 “I call upon development partners to support the implementation of these deliverables and achievements of the DPoA targets,” he added.

-There are currently 46 economies designated by the United Nations as the least developed countries (LDCs), entitling them to preferential market access, aid, special technical assistance, and capacity-building on technology among other concessions.
+The United Nations has designated 46 economies as the least developed countries (LDCs), entitling them to preferential market access, aid, special technical assistance, and capacity-building on technology among other concessions.

 Out of these 33 are from Africa namely Angola, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Gambia, Guinea, Guinea-Bissau, and Lesotho.